IrishLuck1/CyberSec/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 Being able to automate tasks saves time which saves money and provides greater productivity and accuracy due to the lack of human error.
 It's also widely used and has a large support community.
-Further benefits is it's simplicity to setup and use, no special coding skills are necessary to use Ansible's Playbooks.
+Further benefits are its simplicity to setup and use, no special coding skills are necessary to use Ansible's Playbooks.
 ```